As the old adage goes..."One man's trash is another man's treasure".

 Two Bonus Tips for Shipping on Mercari:

 1) Recycle packaging!
 You will (hopefully) be making lots of sales on Mercari, so that means you will need a lot of shipping materials.
 I've found that the best way to save here is to recycle packaging from your own online purchases.
 It may be a bit annoying (and probably anxiety-inducing for anyone that hates clutter) to save boxes, bubble-wrap, paper stuffing, etc. from your packages, but you will be so grateful for them once you have to ship your sales.
 I just keep all of mine in our basement, but if you don't have that luxury of extra space you can always flatten out the boxes and fold everything up nicely and stash them in the corner of a closet until you need to use it.
-It's both cost effective and environmentally friendly!
+It's both cost effective and environmentally friendly!2) Know the weight of your items.
+I don't personally offer free shipping for any of the items I sell because I prefer to know exactly what I'm going to get in my pocket from my sales.
+I've been making my best guesstimate of how much items weigh and have only run into issues at the post office twice.
+Shipping prices range depending on the weight:

 4 oz or less is $3.49 via USPS